edkreuk/FMD_FRAMEWORK/FMD_LOAD_BULK_DATA.md

 ## Next steps

-- After configuring the parameters, run the `PL_TOOLING_POST_ASQL_TO_FMD` pipeline to load demo data and metadata into the FMD Framework.
+- After configuring the parameters, run the `PL_TOOLING_POST_ASQL_TO_FMD` pipeline to load bulk data and metadata into the FMD Framework.
 - For more information on configuring connections and workspaces, see [FMD Framework Deployment Guide](./FMD_FRAMEWORK_DEPLOYMENT.md).